pragunbhutani/dbt-llm-tools/README.md

-# Ragstar
+# Ragstar - LLM Tools for DBT Projects

-Ragstar (inspired by `RAG & select *`) is a tool that enables you to ask ChatGPT questions about your dbt project.
+Ragstar (inspired by `RAG & select *`) is set of LLM powered tools to elevate your dbt projects and supercharge your data team.

+These tools include:

+- Chatbot: ask questions about data and get answers based on your dbt model documentation
+- Docbot: generate documentation for dbt models based on model and upstream model definition.

 ## Get Started